giuseppemorelli/Vagrant-LAMP/README.md

 ### Vagrant Provision script

-- the script makes a backup of all databases into /home/backup/database/ folder
+- `backup_database.sh`: the script makes a backup of all databases into /home/backup/database/ folder

+### Scripts

+- `enable_website.sh`: create virtual host file and enable the website configuration in apache
+- `disable_website.sh`: disable website configuration in apache and delete the virtual host file

 ### Other info

-- root password is 'vagrant' but you can simply run 'sudo su' from vagrant user
+- root password is `vagrant` but you can simply run `sudo s` from vagrant user
 - if you can't find a configuration in this file before, it means is used the default value